 This ‘perspective division’ is not done as part of the matrix multiplication, it is one of the hidden steps between the vertex and fragment shaders.
 One of the other hidden steps is necessitated by the fact that we’re currently restricting ourself to a cube extending from -1 to 1 in all axes.
 This is very nice for transformations and the like, but not very useful for rasterising fragments to put to the screen.

-Converting our space to be the right dimensions for the screen is suprisingly easy.
+Converting our space to be the right dimensions for the screen is surprisingly easy.
 We just want to map the x axis from [-1, 1] to [0, screen_width] and the y axis from [-1, 1] to [0, screen_height].

 We still need the depth (z component) in order to pass the z-test, so we can leave that component alone in the transformation.